b-hexsoul/b-hexsoul.github.io/README.md

 ## About The Project

 This project represents my professional portfolio.
-It has three static HTML pages, styled with Sass precompiler.
+It has three static HTML pages, styled with Sass preprocessor scripting language.

 ### Built With